International Union of Architects: Congresses

+World Capital of Architecture

+On 23 November 2018, the UIA published a Memorandum of Understanding with UNESCO on the new joint label World Capital of Architecture.
+The title is awarded every three years, according to the rhythm of the UIA World Congresses.
+Since 2020, the world congress has always taken place in the respective world capital.
+There is a formal application process for this.
+The World Congress selects the World Capital for the year of the next World Congress from the shortlist of applications, the formal announcement being made by the Secretary General of UNESCO.
+In 2020 Rio de Janeiro was the world capital of architecture, 2023 Copenhagen and 2026 Barcelona.
+A program and a series of major events take place in the respective world capital throughout the calendar year.

 UIA Gold Medal

 Since 1984 the organisation also awards the UIA Gold Medal to honour an architect (or group of architects) having distinguished themselves through their work and professional practice by the quality of services rendered to man and society.
 Past recipients of the award were:

 UIA Triennial Prizes

 The UIA also awards the following five prizes: